Naveena Vikramadityan: Production

 The film was produced in Central Studios where N. S. Krishnan had the office of his company Asoka Pictures.
 S. M. Sriramulu Naidu who was a partner in Central Studios helped in the production.
 Financial assistance was done by Narayanan and Company.

-Roller Skates was not known in India at that time.
-N. S. Krishnan is said to have underwent rigorous practice for many hours in order to achieve perfection in the film.
+Roller skates were not known in India at that time.
+N. S. Krishnan is said to have undergone rigorous practice for many hours in order to achieve perfection in the film.

 Buddhimaan Balavaan Avaan

 This a short film produced and directed by N. S. Krishnan.
 It featured N. S. Krishnan and T. A. Mathuram.
 This short film was shown along with the main film Naveena Vikramadityan.

 Reception

 The film was well received by the audience and is remembered for NSK's skating and its comedy.